-Camper stops range from carparks in town centres to remote locations and beachside spots.
+Camper stops range from carparks in town centers to remote locations and beachside spots.
 We’ve even seen them in National Parks.

-Facilities can vary but most include free drinking water.
-You’ll find facilities for chemical toilet and grey water disposal.
-Overnight overnight parking is free.
 Some have free electricity for hooking up your camper van’s leisure batteries.
-We’ve even managed to secure quite good free wifi connections at many camper stops.
+We’ve even managed to secure quite good free wifi connections at many campers stops.

 Free camping in Europe with your motorhome is a privilege

 Camper stops are a privilege and certainly not a right.
 Coming from the UK where motorhomes are not widely catered for, we certainly feel they are a luxury.

 With that in mind, there are some rules that must be followed.
 Camper stops are not for camping.

 This means no pitching a tent, winding out your awnings, hanging out laundry, or putting out your tent camping table.

 Certainly, this may be a downside; it is lovely to sit out on a summer evening with a glass of wine.
 But this is camping.
 If you want to camp, go to various campsites in Europe and pay for that privilege.

 We’ve all been there.
 We find a perfectly idyllic location and think it’d be wonderful to spend the night there.

 It may have a spectacular view, it’s quiet and remote, or it has the promise of a beautiful sunset.
 To stay the night would be fantastic.
 If you’re on foot with a small tent, you could be somewhat discrete about tent camping.